-The main entrance and the KS1 & KS2 entrances are fitted with a door entry system.
+The main entrance, the entrance outside the Meeting Room and the KS1 & KS2 entrances are fitted with a door entry system.

 Visitors or late arrivals should enter via the main entrance.

 Parents of late children must complete the Late Book.